Free shipping for online orders of more than 69$, before taxes, within Canada.

 Traditionally it is used in cooking and medicine in the countries where it originated.

-Tamala is a tree that reaches 20 m high and is native to the area that covers North India, Nepal, Bangladesh and Bhutan.
+The tamala is a tree that reaches 20 m in height and is native to the area that covers North India, Nepal, Bangladesh and Bhutan.

-It is characterized by its particular scent of cinnamon melded with clove with a peppery taste.
+It is characterized by its particular smell of cinnamon mixed with cloves with a peppery taste.

-It is used in cooking and traditional medicine in the regions where it originates.
+It is used in cooking and in traditional medicine in the regions where it originates.

-According to the regions it has several names: tezpatta in Hindi, tejpat in Nepal pamalpatra in Gujarati, etc.
+Depending on the region, it has several names: tezpatta in Hindi, tejpat in Nepal, pamalpatra in Gujarati, etc.

-It enters the composition of sweets in Kerala where it is called "Indian laurel".
+It is used in the composition of sweets in Kerala (the Kumbilappam) where it is called "Indian laurel".

 For further information about this product or to inquire about larger quantities, please send us an email and we will get back to you as soon as possible.